salesforcecli/plugin-packaging/messages/package_version_create_list.md

 Status of the version creation request, used to filter the list.

+# flags.verbose.summary

+Displays additional information at a slight performance cost, such as the version name and number for each package version create request.

 # examples

 - List all package version creation requests in your default Dev Hub org: